 Finally, a storage rack that is strong enough to hold all of your Ski and Snowboard equipment.
-Rough Rack was designed & constructed by facility operations managers who could not find sturdy racks that were large enough to hang all their equipment and tools.
+Rough Rack ski racks were designed & constructed by facility operations managers who could not find sturdy racks that were large enough to hang all their equipment and tools.
 And, since the designers were also avid skiers, the Rough Rack Ski & Snowboard Rack was created.
 Perfect for home or commercial ski shop use.

 Excellent for Skis, Poles, Snowboards, Snowshoes, Wakeboards, and More!

 Easy wall installation with mounting hardware included